petros-d/docs/enterprise_versioned_docs/version-0.23/manage-platform-users.md

 - Navigate to `grafana.BASEDOMAIN`
 - Navigate to `kibana.BASEDOMAIN`
 - Access the 'System Admin' tab from the top left menu of the Astronomer UI

+## Reference: System Permissions

+This section contains the specific default permissions for each System user role on Astronomer.
+System roles apply to all Workspaces, users, and Deployments within a single Astronomer Enterprise installation.

+### System Viewer

+The System Viewer has the following permissions by default:

+- `system.airflow.get`: View the Airflow UI for any Deployment
+- `system.deployment.variables.get`: View [environment variables](environment-variables.md) for any Deployment
+- `system.deployments.get`: View any setting for any Deployment in the Astronomer UI
+- `system.invites.get`: View all pending user invites in the **System Admin** tab of the Astronomer UI
+- `system.invite.get`: View information for any pending user invite
+- `system.monitoring.get`: Access to [Grafana](grafana-metrics.md) and [Kibana](kibana-logging.md) for system-level monitoring
+- `system.serviceAccounts.get`: View [service accounts](ci-cd.md#step-1-create-a-service-account) for any Deployment or Workspace
+- `system.updates.get`: View the newest platform release version number
+- `system.users.get`: View information for any user on the platform, including their email address, the list of Workspaces that user has access to, and their user role
+- `system.workspace.get`: View information for any Workspace

+### System Editor

+The System Editor has all of the same default permissions as the System Viewer, plus:

+- `system.deployment.variables.update`: Modify [environment variables](environment-variables.md) for any Deployment
+- `system.iam.update`: Modify [IAM](integrate-iam.md) roles for any Deployment
+- `system.serviceAccounts.update`: Modify [service accounts](ci-cd.md#step-1-create-a-service-account) for any Workspace or Deployment
+- `deployment.airflow.user`: Airflow [user permissions](https://airflow.apache.org/docs/apache-airflow/stable/security/access-control.html#user) for all Deployments
+- `system.registryBaseImages.push`: Modify base layer Docker images for Airflow

+### System Admin

+The System Admin has all of the same default permissions as the System Viewer and System Editor for a given cluster, plus:

+- `system.deployments.create`: Create a Deployment on any Workspace
+- `system.deployments.update`: Modify any Deployment
+- `system.deployments.delete`: Delete any Deployment
+- `system.deployments.logs`: View logging and metrics for any Deployment
+- `system.user.invite`: Invite a user
+- `system.user.delete`: Delete any user
+- `system.user.verifyEmail`: Bypass email verification for any user
+- `system.workspace.delete`: Delete any Workspace
+- `system.airflow.admin`: Airflow admin permissions on any Deployment, including permission to configure:

+    - Pools
+    - Configuration
+    - Users
+    - Connections
+    - Variables
+    - XComs

+### Workspace Viewer

+The Workspace Viewer has the following default permissions for a given Workspace:

+- `workspace.config.get`: View the Workspace
+- `system.deployments.get`: View all settings and configuration pages of any Deployment
+- `workspace.serviceAccounts.get`: View any Deployment or Workspace-level [service account](ci-cd.md#step-1-create-a-service-account)
+- `workspace.users.get`: View information for all users with access to the Workspace

+### Workspace Editor

+For a given Workspace, the Workspace Editor has all of the same default permissions as the Workspace Viewer, plus:

+- `workspace.config.update`: Modify the Workspace, including Workspace Name, Description, and user access
+- `workspace.deployments.create`: Create a Deployment in the Workspace
+- `workspace.serviceAccounts.create`: Create a Workspace-level service account
+- `workspace.serviceAccounts.update`: Modify a Workspace-level service account
+- `workspace.serviceAccounts.delete`: Delete a Workspace-level service account

+### Workspace Admin

+For a given Workspace, the Workspace Editor has all of the same default permissions as the Workspace Viewer and Workspace Editor, plus:

+- `workspace.invites.get`: View pending user invites for the Workspace
+- `workspace.config.delete`: Delete the Workspace
+- `workspace.iam.update`: Update [IAM](integrate-iam.md) for the Workspace

+### Deployment Viewer

+For a given Deployment, a Deployment Viewer has the following permissions:

+- `deployment.airflow.get`: View the Airflow UI
+- `deployment.config.get`: View the Deployment's settings
+- `deployment.logs.get`: View the Deployment's logs
+- `deployment.images.pull`: Access the Deployment's running Docker image
+- `deployment.metrics.get`: View the Deployment's **Metrics** tab in the Astronomer UI
+- `deployment.serviceAccounts.get`: View any [service account](ci-cd.md#step-1-create-a-service-account) for the Deployment
+- `deployment.variables.get`: View the Deployment's [environment variables](environment-variables.md)
+- `deployment.users.get`: View the list of users with access to the Deployment

+Note that a Deployment Viewer cannot cannot push code to a Deployment or modify Deployment configurations.
+These actions can be completed only by a Deployment Editor or a Deployment Admin.

+### Deployment Editor

+For a given Deployment, the Deployment Editor has all of the same default permissions as the Deployment Viewer, plus:

+- `deployment.airflow.user`: Airflow [user permissions](https://airflow.apache.org/docs/apache-airflow/stable/security/access-control.html#user) for all Deployments, including modifying task runs and DAG runs
+- `deployment.config.update`: Modify the Deployment's settings
+- `deployment.images.push`: Push code to the Deployment via the Astronomer CLI
+- `deployment.serviceAccounts.create`: Create a Deployment-level service account
+- `deployment.serviceAccounts.update`: Modify a Deployment-level service account
+- `deployment.serviceAccounts.delete`: Delete a Deployment-level service account
+- `deployment.variables.update`: Update the Deployment's [environment variables](environment-variables.md)

+Note that a Deployment Editor cannot make changes to certain configurations in the Airflow UI, such as connections and variables.
+These actions can be completed only by a Deployment Admin.

+### Deployment Admin

+For a given Deployment, the Deployment Admin has all of the same default permissions as the Deployment Viewer and the Deployment Editor, plus:

+- `deployment.airflow.admin`: Airflow [admin permissions](https://airflow.apache.org/docs/apache-airflow/stable/security/access-control.html#admin), including permission to configure:

+    - Pools
+    - Configuration
+    - Users
+    - Connections
+    - Variables
+    - XComs

+- `deployment.config.delete`: Delete the Deployment
+- `deployment.userRoles.update`: Update Deployment-level permissions for users within the Deployment